- Academic Technology

-Up until a few years ago, live streaming lectures wasn’t typically something most faculty or administrators were willing to dip their toes into.
-Live streaming was generally a complicated and costly endeavor, requiring expensive specialized hardware, network infrastructure investments, and a team of IT experts to set up and run the live stream itself.
+Up until a few years ago, most faculty or administrators weren’t willing to try live lecture streaming.
+It was generally a complicated and costly endeavor, requiring expensive specialized hardware, network infrastructure investments, and a team of IT experts to set up and run the live stream itself.

 So while many instructors could see the benefits of live streaming lectures, for most, it simply wasn’t worth the effort (or the heartburn).